^

 List Diseases – F

-Family periodic paralysis is a rare autosomal condition characterized by episodes of flaccid paralysis with loss of deep tendon reflexes and a lack of muscle response to electrical stimulation.
-There are 3 forms: hyperkalemic, hypokalemic and normokaliemic.
+Familial periodic paralysis is a rare autosomal disorder characterized by episodes of flaccid paralysis with loss of deep tendon reflexes and lack of muscle response to electrical stimulation.
+There are 3 forms: hyperkalemic, hypokalemic, and normokalemic.

-Familial Mediterranean fever (FMF), a recurrent disease, is a hereditary disease characterized by recurrent episodes of fever and peritonitis, sometimes with pleurisy, skin lesions, arthritis and very rarely pericarditis.
-Can develop amyloidosis of the kidneys, which can lead to kidney failure.
+Familial Mediterranean fever (FMF, periodic disease) is a hereditary disorder characterized by recurrent episodes of fever and peritonitis, sometimes with pleurisy, skin lesions, arthritis and very rarely pericarditis.
+Renal amyloidosis may develop, which can lead to renal failure.

-Family (juvenile) polyposis of the large intestine is a hereditary disease with an autosomal dominant transmission route.
-There is multiple polyposis of the large intestine.
-Polyps, according to the literature, are usually found in adolescence, but they occur in early childhood, and even in old age.
+Familial (juvenile) polyposis of the colon is a hereditary disease with an autosomal dominant transmission route.
+Multiple polyposis of the colon are observed.
+Polyps, according to literature data, are usually detected in adolescence, but they are also found in early childhood and even in old age.

-A false joint is a diagnosis that excludes hopes of cure by conservative methods.
-Their use in pseudoarthrosis is not justified and only prolongs the already prolonged periods of treatment.
+A false joint is a diagnosis that excludes hopes for a cure using conservative methods.
+Their use in pseudoarthrosis is not justified and only prolongs the already protracted treatment period.

-False aneurysm (pseudoaneurysm, pulsating hematoma, PA) is the communication between the lumen of the artery and the adjacent connective tissue, which leads to the formation of a cavity filled with blood.
+A false aneurysm (pseudoaneurysm, pulsating hematoma, PA) is a communication between the lumen of an artery and the adjacent connective tissue, which leads to the formation of a cavity filled with blood.

-Fainting in children is a pathological condition characterized by a deterioration in overall well-being, as a result of vegetative-vascular disorders.
+Fainting in children is a pathological condition characterized by a deterioration in general well-being due to vegetative-vascular disorders.

-Fabry disease is a hereditary sphingolipidosis caused by a deficiency of a-galactosidase A (ceramidase), which leads to a violation of the cleavage of a-galactosyl from the ceramide molecule.
-The disease is transmitted recessively, linked to the X-chromosome, with localization of the defect Xq22.
-There were no ethnic peculiarities of the disease.
+Fabry disease is a hereditary sphingolipidosis caused by a deficiency of alpha-galactosidase A (ceramidase), which leads to a violation of the cleavage of alpha-galactosyl from the ceramide molecule.
+The disease is transmitted recessively, linked to the X chromosome, with the localization of the defect Xq22.
+Ethnic features of the disease have not been identified.

 Pages